decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

 2. While your wallet is running, using the `dcrctl --wallet setticketfee <fee rate>` command.
 This is not a permanent setting and will default to 0.001 every time your wallet is restarted unless a ticketfee is specified in `dcrwallet.conf`.
 >>>>>>> update default ticketfee to 0.001

 Why are ticket fees important?
-Usually the default fee of 0.001 is enough to get your tickets mined.
-The exception is during a "fee war" which can occur when ticket demand outpaces supply (there are only a maximum of 2880 tickets available at each price interval).
-This creates a situation where stakeholders increase their ticket fees in order to get their ticket purchases mined ahead of others who are offering lower fees.
+Usually the default fee of 0.001 is enough to get your tickets mined, however there are extremely rare circumstances where an increased ticket fee may be beneficial.
+When ticket demand outpaces supply (there are only a maximum of 2880 tickets available at each price interval) a situation is created where stakeholders can increase their ticket fees in order to get their ticket purchases mined ahead of others offering lower fees.
+This type of "fee wars" scenario has not occurred since the new ticket price algorithm was introduced in July 2017.

 Third party sites such as [https://dcrstats.com](https://dcrstats.com) and [http://posmaster.info](http://posmaster.info) can be used to find the average ticket fee in the mempool.